tradesafe/woocommerce/readme.txt

 1. Automatically.
 TradeSafe will make payment to your bank account.
 There is an additional small charge per transaction should you choose this option.
 2. Wallet withdraw.
 You can choose to withdrawal your funds from your WooCommerce dashboard.

 The payment frequencies can be set at your discretion.
 We will pay the funds to you either on a daily, weekly, bi-monthly, or monthly basis.
-Some merchants preferred to be paid at the end of the month, and some immediately.
+Some merchants prefer to be paid at the end of the month, and some immediately.
 Just tell us what would suit you.

+= What is Relay" =

+Relay is TradeSafe’s direct settlement infrastructure, enabling payments to be processed and settled directly to you without going through the escrow workflow.
+It improves cash flow, speeds up payment processing, and simplifies reconciliation, while supporting the same payment methods your customers already know about.

+= How do I configure Relay for my customers? =

+Relay can be enabled by selecting the express payment option within your TradeSafe merchant or plugin settings.
+When enabled, transactions are processed via Relay and bypass the escrow workflow, with funds settled directly to you.
+Customers will see Relay branding at checkout for these transactions.

-= Does the plugin support both production mode and sandbox mode for testing?
+= Does the plugin support both production mode and sandbox mode for testing? =

 Absolutely.
 You can toggle between production and sandbox easily within your TradeSafe merchant dashboard.